alauda/ace-cli/README.md

   alauda [command]

 Available Commands:
-  help        Help about any command login       Log onto the Alauda platform logout      Log out of the Alauda platform service     Manage services version     Display version of Alauda CLI
+  create      Create a new service help        Help about any command login       Log onto the Alauda platform logout      Log out of the Alauda platform ps          List services rm          Remove a service run         Create and start a new service service     Manage services start       Start a service stop        Stop a service version     Display version of Alauda CLI

 Flags: